Ebube-Ochemba/alx-low_level_programming/0x18-dynamic_libraries/README.md

 ## Summary

-I learnt about dynamic libraries, how they work, how to create and use them, the differences between static and shared libraries.
+I learnt about dynamic libraries, how they work, how to create and use them, the differences between static and dynamic (shared) libraries.
 Also, the environment variable `$LD_LIBRARY_PATH` and how to use it and how to use `nm`, `ldd`, `ldconfig`.

 ## Requirements